coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 }
 ```

-> Starting from this point all configuration of the **aspnetcore listener** is done through `listenerBuilder`.

-Now listener configuration has to be bound to one of the endpoint resources's defined in the `ServiceManifest.xml`.
-This can be done by calling `.UseEndpoint(...)` method with the name of endpoint resource.
+This method creates new **listener** building block that gets bound to endpoint resource from `ServiceManifest.xml` by calling `.UseEndpoint(...)` method with the name of endpoint resource.

 ``` csharp
 private static void Main(string[] args)